Hering99/Hering99/README.md

-- 👋 Hi, I’m @Hering99
+- 👋 Hi, I’m Lukas(@Hering99)
-- 👀 I’m interested in Blockchain, Web3 and NFT´s.
+- 👀 I’m interested in all form of technology.
 - 🌱 I’m currently learning SwiftUI.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...